Navigation

 Bracing

-A back brace for scoliosis is a type of corset that covers your upper body, from your armpits to your hips.
-Braces can only help children as you need to be still growing.
-They’re usually used for moderate severity scoliosis.
-A brace can stop the curve getting worse while your spine develops.
+A back brace can help children that are still growing.
+Braces are usually used for moderately severe scoliosis.
+A brace can stop the curve getting worse while the spine develops.
 It may also help to reduce the curve, particularly when combined with exercises for scoliosis.

-Braces are made specifically to fit you and can be either rigid or flexible.
+Braces are made specifically to fit and can be either rigid or flexible.
+Children can get new braces as they grow.

 You may need to wear the brace every day for up to 23 hours until you stop growing.
 This can be difficult, particularly for children.
-But it’s thought that it’s more likely to help if you stick with it.
+But it’s more likely to help if you stick with it.

 Casting

-In babies and very young children, your specialist may suggest a cast, rather than a brace.
+In babies and very young children, your specialist may suggest a plaster cast rather than a brace.
 This can help guide your child’s spine into a more normal position as they grow.
-Casts are made from plaster and worn all the time.
-As with a brace, they cover the upper body from the armpits to the hips.
-There are holes that allow the chest and stomach to expand so your child can eat and breathe properly.
-The plaster cast is put on while your child is under a general anaesthetic.
+They cover the upper body from the armpits to the hips.
+There’s a hole that allows the chest and stomach to expand so your child can breathe properly.
+The plaster cast is put on while your child is under general anaesthesia.
 It will need to be changed every three months as your child grows and their spine changes shape.

-Regular exercise is usually part of the treatment of scoliosis because it improves core strength and fitness.
+Regular exercise is usually part of scoliosis treatment because it improves core strength and fitness.
 This will help to keep your back and tummy (abdominal) muscles strong enough to support your spine.
 Your specialist doctor may refer you to have physiotherapy before you start any new sports or exercise.

-Specialist physiotherapy exercises are recommended by physios as part of treatment for mild-and-moderate scoliosis, including during treatment with a brace.
-Exercises can also help with breathing difficulties related to the scoliosis.
+Specialist physiotherapy exercises are recommended by physios as part of treatment for mild and moderate scoliosis, including during treatment with a brace.
+Exercises can also help with breathing difficulties related to scoliosis.

-You may decide to try complementary therapies alongside other treatment.
+You may decide to try complementary therapies alongside other scoliosis treatment.
 Therapies such as Pilates and the Alexander technique can’t cure your scoliosis but may ease pain and improve your posture, mobility and balance.
-Talk to your doctor first about what’s right for you, and ideally make sure you have a specialist instructor or a physio who teaches Pilates as well, for example.
+Talk to your doctor first about what’s right for you.
+Ideally, make sure you have a specialist instructor or physio – for example, one who teaches Pilates as well.
 Your curve may make it hard to do some of the exercises and you should stop if it hurts.
-Always find a qualified practitioner, ideally one who specialises in scoliosis.
+Always find a qualified practitioner, preferably one who specialises in scoliosis.

-If pain from adult scoliosis is having an impact on your everyday life, combined local anaesthetic and steroid injections into joints and nerves in your back may help.
+If pain from adult scoliosis is having an impact on your daily life, combined local anaesthesia and steroid injections into joints and nerves in your back may help.

 Surgery

-Although rare, your doctor may recommend surgery, which can stop the spine curving and reduce related problems.
-Whether it’s an option for you will depend on things like how bad the curve in your spine is and your age.
-An orthopaedic surgeon (a doctor who specialises in bone surgery) or spinal neurosurgeon (a doctor who specialises in conditions that affect your nervous system) will operate on you.
+Your doctor may recommend scoliosis surgery, which can stop your spine curving and reduce related problems.
+Whether or not it’s an option for you will depend on how bad the curve in your spine is, and your age.
+A spine surgeon or an orthopaedic surgeon (a doctor who specialises in bone surgery) will operate on you.

-The most common type of surgery is called posterior instrumented correction and spinal fusion.
+The most common type of scoliosis surgery is called posterior instrumented correction and spinal fusion.
 In this procedure, your surgeon will connect metal implants and rods to bones in your spine (vertebrae) to correct the curve.
-These will hold the bones in place until they straighten and join together (fuse).

-For children and adolescents, surgeons can use growth rods, which are extended every six months as they grow.
+For children and adolescents, surgeons use growth rods, which are extended every six months as you grow.
 Once you’re fully grown, your surgeon will usually remove the rods and you’ll have a spinal fusion operation.
-You may need to have more than one spinal fusion operation.
-This may be to extend the area of fusion further up or down your spine.
-This can be due to mechanical failure of the implants, which have to be replaced.

 In older people with degenerative scoliosis, an operation to remove bone can free trapped nerves and relieve pain.
 This is called decompression.
 It’s sometimes combined with spinal fusion.